 Participating in a national ecological research project allowed Rebekah Grimes ’17 to relive fond childhood memories.
-While she and her classmates searched for earthworms from an urban forest plot on the Lynchburg College campus, she recalled times when she and her grandfather would go out at night to find nightcrawlers for fishing bait.
+While she and her classmates searched for earthworms from an urban forest plot on the University of Lynchburg campus, she recalled times when she and her grandfather would go out at night to find nightcrawlers for fishing bait.

 “I enjoyed getting to play in the dirt like a kid again,” she said.
 But that was only part of what she liked.
 “It is exciting to be a part of research on a national scale.”

 Rebekah and other LC students recently dug up earthworms — and data — for a national study that will help biologists understand the nature of invasive species.

 Environmental science professor Dr. Jennifer Styrsky learned about the project this summer through the Environmental Research as Education Network.
 She and her husband, biology professor Dr. John Styrsky, decided to incorporate the project into classes this fall.

 The project seeks to understand why invasive species of earthworms, such as nightcrawlers, thrive in areas where native species struggle.
 Because earthworms play an important role in decomposing organic materials, foreign worms brought to North America as fishing bait or composting aides can impact the world around them as they spread.
 “They have the potential for really altering what’s going on in these ecosystems,” Jennifer Styrsky said.

 While preparing for the hands-on research, students learned about the effects of invasive species.
 “The impact of something as small and seemingly harmless as an earthworm was a big surprise,” said Rebekah.